Landskabsarkitektur og planlægning

 Rolighedsvej 23, 1958 Frederiksberg C

-Svava Riesto is art historian, doctor of landscape architecture, and associate professor at the University of Copenhagen.
-Her research centres on the histories and heritage of landscapes and cities.
-She focuses on 20th-century urban landscapes and their becoming, historiographies, uses, cultural meanings, politics and imagined futures.
+I am art historian, PhD in landscape architecture, and associate professor at the University of Copenhagen.
+My research centres broadly on the histories and legacies of 20th century urban landscapes; their becoming, historiographies, uses, cultural meanings, politics and imagined futures.

-Svava Riesto has published widely in journals and edited collections on the history and criticism of landscape architecture and urban design, and the nexus of urban developement, heritage and climate change.
-Her most recent books are Biography of an Industrial Landscape: Carlsberg’s Urban Spaces Retold (2017) and Vademecum: 77 Minor Terms for Writing Urban Places (2020, co-edited with Havik, Pint and Steiner).
-She has edited more than 10 volumes, including special issues of Landscape Research, Nordic Journal of Architecture and Periskop: Forum for Art History Debate, and sits on the advisory board of Nordic Journal of Settlement History and Built Heritage.
-The exhibitions she has curated include, for example, Wunderstadt at the Galerie Aedes, Berlin and Albertslunds Øhav at the local town hall Albertslund and, most recently, the living-heritage section of the European exhibitions PuSH.
+Publications on the history and criticism of landscape architecture and urban design, and the nexus of urbanism, heritage and climate change.
+My most recent books are Biography of an Industrial Landscape: Carlsberg’s Urban Spaces Retold (2017) and Vademecum: 77 Minor Terms for Writing Urban Places (2020, co-edited with Havik, Pint and Steiner).
+More than 10 edited volumes, including special issues of Landscape Research, Nordic Journal of Architecture and Periskop: Forum for Art History Debate.
+Curated exhibitions include, for example, Wunderstadt at the Galerie Aedes, Berlin, Albertslunds Øhav at the local town hall Albertslund and, most recently, the living-heritage section of the European exhibitions PuSH.